jannikls/jannikls.github.io/index.md

 I like to [write essays](/writing) and read [obscure books](/bookshelf/).
 Philosophers I return to include the early rationalists, especially Francis Bacon and Immanuel Kant, as well as Leo Strauss.
 Novelists I like include Dostoevsky, Jane Austen, Thomas Mann, Marcel Proust, and Goethe.

 If you’re thinking about similar questions, I would love to hear from you.
 The best way to get in touch with me is via [email](mailto:janniklschilling@gmail.com) or [Twitter](https://x.com/jannikschg).
-I answer all serious messages.
+I answer all emails.